KseniiaMarkiv/odin-projects/README.md

 # odin-projects
-this is a collection of Odin course projects
+this is a collection of Odin course projects:
+- blog-app
+- micro-reddit
+- re-former

+*a description will be written soon*